PauloRlopez/DL-Multi-Layer-Perceptron/README.md

 ## Credits

-Credit to google for creating tensorflow and  Yann LeCun, Courant Institute, NYU Corinna Cortes, Google Labs, New York Christopher J.C.
-Burges, Microsoft Research, Redmond.
+Credit to google for creating tensorflow and to Yann LeCun, Courant Institute, NYU;
+Corinna Cortes, Google Labs, New York; and Christopher J.C.
+Burges, Microsoft Research, Redmond;
+All are part of the **MNIST DATABASE** of handwritten digits.

 **Thanks**